josephnovakgeology-cyber/core-composite/docs/user_guide.md

 Repeat this process with 887B.
 You just finished extracting your first color data!

 ### Calculating % reflectance from L\*
+Core Composite includes a simple function to calculate % reflectance from L* values.
+An example of how to do that with your 887A color data is included in the "get_reflectance_demo.py" file.

 ## Building a new splice / composite section: SpliceBuilderGUI